nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `assign v/VOLUNTEER_INDEX e/EVENT_INDEX`

-* The index refers to the number on the left of the event and volunteer's name in their respective lists.
+* The index refers to the number on the left of the event and volunteer's name in their respective displayed lists.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: